mithrandie/csvq/docs/_posts/2006-01-02-string-functions.md

 _return_
 : [integer]({{ '/reference/value.html#integer' | relative_url }})

-Return the string width.
+Returns the string width of _str_.
 Half-width characters are counted as 1, and full-width characters are counted as 2.

 ### LPAD
 {: #lpad}